Browse A-Z

 • During this time, your periods may become either more closely or more widely spaced.
 This pattern may last for 1 to 3 years.

 • Menopause is complete when you have not had a period for 1 year.
-Before that time, women are considered postmenopausal.
+After a year has passed without a period, women are considered postmenopausal.

 Your menstrual flow may come to a sudden halt after surgeries to remove your ovaries, chemotherapy, or certain hormone treatments for breast cancer.